ligato/docs/docs/plugins/vpp-plugins.md

 ## NAT plugin

 Network address translation, or NAT is a method for translating IP addresses belonging to different address domains by modifying the address information in the packet header.
-The vpp-agent NAT plugin provides control plane functionality for the VPP dataplane NAT implementation of NAT44.
+The VPP agent NAT plugin provides control plane functionality for the VPP dataplane NAT implementation of NAT44.
 The NAT plugin is dependent on the [interface plugin][interface-plugin-guide].

 ### NAT global config